yanazlatanova/emotion-recognition/report/main.typ

 #import "@preview/datify:0.1.3": custom-date-format
 #import "acm.typ": acm

+#show link: set text(hyphenate: false)

 #show: acm.with(
   title: [Emotion Recognition Uncertainty Modeling of Internet Comments],
   authors: (
     (name: "Yana Zlatanova", email: "yana.zlatanova.gold@gmail.com"), (name: "André Plancha", email: "andre.plancha@hotmail.com"), (name: "Vérane Flaujac", email: "vflaujac@gmail.com")
-  ),
+  ),// TODO change abstract
   abstract: [Understanding user sentiment and emotion is a growing challenge in machine learning, especially for enabling chatbots to respond with empathy and relevance.
-In this project, we focus on classifying emotions in short sentences using the GoEmotions dataset, which contains Reddit comments labeled with 28 distinct emotions.
+In this study, we focus on classifying emotions in short sentences using the GoEmotions dataset, which contains Reddit comments labeled with 28 distinct emotions.
 Throughout our analysis, we discovered that emotion classification is inherently subjective.
 Multiple annotators often assigned different labels to the same comment, and some emotions appeared ambiguous.
 After preprocessing the data and performing exploratory visualizations to understand its structure, we trained a model using distillBERT for emotion classification.
 We then evaluated the model's performance using various metrics to assess its effectiveness. *Our work also explores key questions such as: Which emotions are represented?
 Does the dataset show demographic bias?
 And is the model accurate enough for deployment in real-world chatbot systems?
-This project builds upon existing research while offering our own perspective on implementing and analyzing emotion recognition models.*],
+This study builds upon existing research while offering our own perspective on implementing and analyzing emotion recognition models.*],
   keywords: ("Emotion Recognition", " NLP", " GoEmotions" , " Internet Comments", " Machine Learning"," HuggingFace", " DistillBERT", " Evaluation Metrics"),
+  // TODO change keywords
   bibliography: bibliography("refs.bib", style: "acm.csl")
 )
 = Introduction
+/* Problem*/
+Emotions play a vital role in human communication as the flavor of speech that determines the meaning beyond the literal translation.
+This makes emotion recognition an important subdomain of natural language processing (NLP), as it enables machines to better interpret human text and speech which is particularly useful in mental health monitoring, customer feedback analysis, and chatbots @EmotionAnalysisinNLP.
+However, emotion recognition comes with its challenges.
+Traditional machine learning models require extensive feature engineering, making them inefficient and unable to keep up with the complexity of human language.
+On the other hand, although deep neural networks offer better performance, they typically require large amounts of labeled training data which is difficult to obtain  @multi_label_emotion.

+One solution this challenge is transfer learning, which offers pre-trained transformer-based models such as BERT, RoBERTa, DistilBERT, and XLNet.
+These models have been trained on vast amount of data and are capable of understanding complex linguistic structures and contextual relationships.
+Their knowledge can be transferred by fine-tuning them on a specialized emotion-labeled dataset to achieve efficient emotion classification without training from scratch @multi_label_emotion.

+In this study explored emotion classification in text using DistilBERT-based models @distilbert, a smaller and faster variant of BERT, to answer the following research questions:

+- What are the challenges in emotion recognition with a human annotated dataset?
+- Can fine-tuned models reliably classify emotions from Reddit comments, despite annotator disagreement?
+- How does emotion classification performance differ across taxonomies?
+- What is the effect of different loss functions on the fine-tuning performance of DistilBERT?

+These models were fine-tuned on the GoEmotions dataset @GoEmotionsDatasetOrigin, which contains approximately 58,000 Reddit comments annotated with 28 emotion labels.

+This report serves as a comprehensive overview of our study, detailing the dataset and our exploration of it, previous research done on both the GoEmotions dataset and in sentiment and emotion analysis the transformations applied and task formulation, the model architectures and performance metrics, and the results of our experiments.
+In short, it describes the various issues we found with the dataset, how we solved them, including how we decided to incorporate human annotator disagreements, how we decided to model and evaluate the models, and the general conclusions of the study.

+/* LAST SUBMITION
 Emotion recognition, a key task within language categorization, is a fundamental component of machine learning, as it seeks to understand and identify how people feel based on what they say or write.
 In recent years, this field has received growing attention due to advancements in natural language processing and the availability of large scale datasets  @EmotionAnalysisinNLP.
 Numerous sentiment analysis datasets have emerged, drawn from sources such as Twitter posts, movie reviews, and news headlines@GoEmotionsDatasetOrigin .

-For this project, we aim to contribute to the field of emotion recognition by using pre-trained language models to classify emotions in text.
+In this study, we aim to contribute to the field of emotion recognition by using pre-trained language models to classify emotions in text.
 Specifically, we will explore the capabilities of the DistilBERT model @distilbert, a smaller and faster version of the BERT model.
 For this task, we used the GoEmotions dataset @GoEmotionsDatasetOrigin, comprised of approximately $58,000$ Reddit comments sourced from popular English-speaking subreddits, each labeled with one or more of 28 possible emotions, including "neutral".
 Additionally, we constructed a User Interface so that any other new short sentence written by the user can be predicted as one emotion.

-This report serves as a comprehensive overview of our project, detailing the dataset and our exploration of it, previous research done on both the GoEmotions dataset and in sentiment and emotion analysis the transformations applied and task formulation, the model architectures and performance metrics, and the results of our experiments.
-In short, it describes the various issues we found with the dataset, how we solved them, including how we decided to incorporate human annotator disagreements, how we decided to model and evaluate the models, and the general conclusions from the project.
+This report serves as a comprehensive overview of our study, detailing the dataset and our exploration of it, previous research done on both the GoEmotions dataset and in sentiment and emotion analysis the transformations applied and task formulation, the model architectures and performance metrics, and the results of our experiments.
+In short, it describes the various issues we found with the dataset, how we solved them, including how we decided to incorporate human annotator disagreements, how we decided to model and evaluate the models, and the general conclusions of the study.
+*/

-/*
+/* COMMENTED BEFORE 1ST SUBMITION
 These emotions can be broadly grouped into positive, negative, and ambiguous categories.
 During our initial exploration, we observed that some comments were duplicated but labeled differently by annotators, while others had unique texts with multiple assigned emotions or none at all.
 This subjectivity highlights a key challenge in emotion classification: emotional interpretation often varies between individuals.
 To address this, we cleaned and standardized the dataset by relabeling unclear or empty tags as "emotion_neutral," aggregating multiple emotion labels by selecting the most frequent one, and retaining only comments reviewed by at least three annotators to improve label reliability.